BryanPowell370/StriPy/README.md

 # StriPy
 StriPy is a program that takes a list of domains then checks to see if the domains are good and has a response code of [200].
-Then adds the https:// to the beginning of the text.
+Then adds the https:// and http:// to the beginning of the text.
 Then saves it.

 ## Requirements
 ```